 A SUNY Korea student may be able to graduate at Stony Brook rather than returning to SUNY Korea to graduate at SUNY Korea.
-A student who ends up graduating at SBU after having been there for at least two consecutive semesters will be able to apply for OPT.
-Even without subsequent graduation at SBU, a 2-semester residence at SBU affords the student the opportunity of a CPT.
+A student who ends up graduating at SBU after having been there for at least two consecutive semesters will be able to apply for Optional Practical Training (OPT).
+Even without subsequent graduation at SBU, a 2-semester residence at SBU affords the student the opportunity of Curricular Practical Training (CPT).